-The IRS performs matching functions to reconcile information reported on Forms 1099 and W-2 with information reported on your return.
-If income reported by you does not meet or exceed amounts reported to the IRS, you will receive either a bill for tax on the difference or an audit notice.
+The IRS performs matching functions to reconcile information reported on Forms 1099 and W-2 with information reported on the taxpayer's return.
+If income reported by the taxpayer does not meet or exceed amounts reported to the IRS, the taxpayer will receive either a bill for tax on the difference or an audit notice.